Quick Answer:

 Microgreens

-How to Care for Winter Greenhouse Plants
+How Do I Care for Greenhouse Plants in Winter?

 Caring for plants during the winter months requires attention to detail and adaptation to seasonal challenges.
 While growing conditions may differ from other times of the year, a few fundamental practices can ensure your plants stay healthy and productive.